oinuar/doppler/README.md

 ## How to build?

 Project depends on `doppler-html`, `doppler-css` and `doppler-event`.
-The main projet (`doppler-ghcjs`) contains only GHCJS depedency sources.
+The main project (`doppler-ghcjs`) contains only GHCJS depedency sources.
 This is done to allow us to build and test core functionality of the library without GHCJS dependency.
 If you don't have [GHCJS](https://github.com/ghcjs/ghcjs) installed, please consult to GHCJS documentation for details.